tari-project/tari/RFC/src/RFC-0010_CodeStructure.md

 * A standalone miner (tari_miner)
 * A pool miner (tari_pool_miner)
-* A command line interface (CLI) wallet for the Tari cryptocurrency (cli_wallet)
+* A Command Line Interface (CLI) wallet for the Tari cryptocurrency (cli_wallet)
 * A base node executable (tari_basenode)
 * A REST Application Programming Interface (API) server for the base node

 ### Code Layout

-The top-level source code directories in this repository reflect the respective ([DDD]) layers; except that there are two domain layer directories, corresponding to the two network layers that make up the Tari network.
+The top-level source code directories in this repository reflect the respective [DDD] layers; except that there are two domain layer directories, corresponding to the two network layers that make up the Tari network.

 1. The `infrastructure` directory contains application-layer code and is not Tari-specific.
 It holds the following